Falling out of love with Valentine’s Day

 It’s that time of year again.
 Synthetic romance is in the air and we’re all encouraged to take part in the name of Valentine’s Day…

-St. Valentine’s Day, as we know it today, contains vestiges of Catholic and Ancient Roman tradition, but has evolved into something vastly different to what it once was.
+St. Valentine’s Day, as we know it today, contains vestiges of Catholic and Ancient Roman tradition.
+It has evolved into something vastly different to what it once was.
 While some believe we celebrate this day in the middle of the month to commemorate the anniversary of the death or burial of St Valentine, others suggest it was intentionally placed on the 14th in an effort to ‘Christianize’ the pagan celebration of Lupercalia.

 So, much like the contemporary Valentine’s Day which finds itself conveniently plonked in the lull between Christmas and Easter festivities, the origins of the day were very much manufactured, too.